Scott Perry: Tenure

 In June 2021, Perry was one of 21 House Republicans to vote against a resolution to give the Congressional Gold Medal to police officers who defended the U.S. Capitol on January 6.
 He cosponsored a bill, introduced the same day, that would give the same medal to police officers without mentioning the attack.

-At the June 2021 Republican Pennsylvania Leadership Conference, Perry said Democrats "are not the loyal opposition.
-They are the opposition to everything you love and believe in" and "want to destroy the country you grew up in", invoking comparisons to Nazis.

-In July 2022, Perry was among 47 House Republicans to vote for the Respect for Marriage Act, which would repeal the Defense of Marriage Act and protect the right to same-sex marriage at a federal level.
+In July 2022, Perry was among 47 House Republicans to vote for the Respect for Marriage Act, which would protect the right to same-sex marriage at a federal level by repeal the Defense of Marriage Act.
 Perry said, "Agree or disagree with same-sex marriage, my vote affirmed my long-held belief that Americans who enter into legal agreements deserve to live their lives without the threat that our federal government will dissolve what they've built."
-Four months later, in an interview with Tony Perkins of the Family Research Council, Perry said he was tricked because he did not want to appear racist by voting against the bill, which also protects interracial marriage.
-Perry voted against final passage on December 8, 2022.
+In December 2022, Perry voted against the final version of the bill.
+He said his initial "yes" vote was a mistake based on a lack of time to review the legislation, claiming that his initial reasoning was primarily focused on protecting interracial marriage at the federal level, but that he did not want to "vote against traditional marriage."

+In May 2024, CNN obtained a recording in which Perry told a closed door briefing of the House Oversight Committee that Ku Klux Klan is "the military wing of the Democratic party" and that migrants coming to the U.S. "have no interest in being Americans."
+Perry said "Replacement theory is real.
+They added white to it to stop everybody from talking about it," in reference to the Great Replacement conspiracy theory in the United States.

+After voting for the initial version of the One Big Beautiful Bill Act, Perry supported Elon Musk's criticism that "this massive, outrageous, pork-filled Congressional spending bill is a disgusting abomination."
+Perry questioned House leadership, noting that the House expected the Senate to make major improvements to the bill.
+In July 2025, Perry voted for passage of the final version of the bill.

 Foreign policy

-In 2020, Perry voted against the National Defense Authorization Act of 2021, which in part would prevent the president from withdrawing soldiers from Afghanistan without congressional approval.

 In March 2021, Perry was one of 14 House Republicans to vote against a measure condemning the Myanmar coup d'état that overwhelmingly passed.

 In July 2021, Perry voted against the bipartisan ALLIES Act, which would increase by 8,000 the number of special immigrant visas for Afghan allies of the U.S. military during its invasion of Afghanistan while also reducing some application requirements that caused long application backlogs; the bill passed in the House 407–16.

 In April 2022, Perry voted against a bill to encourage documentation and preservation of Russian war crimes during its invasion of Ukraine.

 In 2023, Perry was among 47 Republicans to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

-Immigration

-Perry voted against the Further Consolidated Appropriations Act of 2020 which authorized DHS to nearly double the available H-2B visas for the remainder of FY 2020.

-Perry voted against the Consolidated Appropriations Act (H.R.
-1158), which effectively prohibits ICE from cooperating with Health and Human Services to detain or remove illegal alien sponsors of unaccompanied alien children (UACs).